kevgo/vscode-markdown-ide/README.md

 ## "go to definition" for links

-Markdown IDE provides
+Markdown IDE supports the
 [go to definition](https://code.visualstudio.com/docs/editor/editingevolved#_go-to-definition)
-for Markdown files.
-This works out of the box with the built-in ways to go to definition like `ctrl+mouseclick` or`F12`.
-Following a link to another Markdown document moves the cursor to the first backreference to the file you came from.
+movements (`ctrl+mouseclick` or`F12`) for links in Markdown files.
+If bi-directional links are activated, following a link to another Markdown document always moves the cursor to the first backreference to the file you came from.
+If bi-directional links are not activated, it jumps to the linked heading within the target document.

 ![demo of the "go to definition" feature](https://raw.githubusercontent.com/kevgo/vscode-markdown-ide/main/documentation/go-to-definition.gif)